 Romans 3:19 “Now we know that whatever the Law says, it speaks to those who are under the Law, so that every mouth may be closed and all the world may become accountable to God.”
 (NAU)

+“Sin” - by definition - “is the transgression of the law” (1John 3:4).
+The Torah defines sin.
+Without the Law, no “sin” could be identified.
 Paul says “all have sinned” (Rom 3:23).
-Everyone - every human being - has sinned.
-They have all transgressed the law - whether they understood it or not.
+Everyone - every human being, has sinned.
+We have all transgressed the Law of God - whether we did so with understanding, or irnorantly.
 Sin is sin - whether large or small.
-To break one commandment, is to break them all - so far as the consequence goes (James 2:10), which means that “all the world” was condemned to death, including the “righteous” Jews, who tried so hard to get it right.
+To break one commandment, is to break them all - so far as the consequence goes (James 2:10).
+Which means that “all the world” was condemned to death, including the “righteous” Jews, who tried so hard to get it right, and thought they were more righteous than the Gentiles.

 BORN UNDER THE LAW